The Chemical and Physical Basis of the Biological World

 No course may be used to satisfy more than one requirement.

 Application Process to Declare the Major: The major in Biochemistry and Molecular Biology is open to junior- and senior-level students only.
 Applications to declare the major can be made at any time, but typically in the spring of the sophomore year.
 Review of applications submitted at that time and selection to the major by the Biochemistry and Molecular Biology Faculty Board is completed during the summer.
-Information can also be found at the UCI Change of Major Criteria website.
-Double majors within the School of Biological Sciences or with Public Health Sciences, Biomedical Engineering: Premedical, Nursing Science, or Pharmaceutical Sciences are not permitted.
+Information can also be found at the UC Irvine Change of Major Criteria website.
+Double majors within the Charlie Dunlop School of Biological Sciences or with Public Health Sciences, Biomedical Engineering: Premedical, Nursing Science, or Pharmaceutical Sciences are not permitted.

 Additional Information